-I will never tell you what to do or how to solve you or your relationship’s problems.
+In working together, I will never tell you what to do or how to solve you or your relationship’s problems.
 Instead, I will ask thoughtful questions that will help you develop new thinking and create new choices.
 The clinical hour is where you gather energy and clarity to work on new ways of thinking and relating to others outside of sessions.
 While the consultation session is important, change happens between sessions.

 How do I get the most out of counseling?